sonejostudios/TourManager/README.md

 In the menu `Export`, you can export the upcoming shows as .html file or the calendars as .ics files.
 If set up in `config.ini`, these files are automatically exported on application closing.

 **Upcoming Shows:**
-* UpcomingShows.html: Open this file (e.g. from your mobile phone) to have a quick view on the upcoming shows.
+* `UpcomingShows.html`: Open this file (e.g. from your mobile phone) to have a quick view on the upcoming shows.
 This is really handy when you are on tour without a computer with TourManager

 **Calendars:**
 Subscribe these .ics files with your favorite calendar application (only tested with Thunderbird).
-* TourManagerShows.ics: A calendar with all your shows
+* `TourManagerShows.ics`: A calendar with all your shows
-* TourManagerEvents.ics: A calendar with all events (all venues with start and end dates)
+* `TourManagerEvents.ics`: A calendar with all events (all venues with start and end dates)
-* TourManagerEventsForecast.ics: A calendar with all events postponed 1 year ahead.
+* `TourManagerEventsForecast.ics`: A calendar with all events postponed 1 year ahead.
 This can be handy to guess when an event could be even if you don't have the exact date yet.

 **How to subscribe the calendars with Thunderbird:**
 * Select `Paths`in the Monitor (blue section)